facundominguez/liquidhaskell/proposals/OpaqueReflect.md

 keepEvens = filter even
 ```

-It will introduce measures for filter and even, such that the result would be equivalent to
+It will introduce measures for `filter` and `even`, such that the result would be equivalent to

 ```Haskell
 {-@ LIQUID "--reflection"      @-}